vincemic/ai-diagram-imp/USER_GUIDE.md

 ## 12. Known Limitations

+- No node selection highlight or multi-select yet (drag works but does not indicate selection state).
-- No node selection, dragging, resizing, or edge rendering yet.
+- No resizing or edge rendering yet.
 - No persistence beyond manual export/import (in‑memory only).
 - Single theme; dark only.
 - No accessibility pass beyond basic landmarks and button semantics.

 ## 13. Roadmap Ideas (Non-binding)

-- Draggable selectable nodes & bounding boxes.
+- Selection visuals & multi-select drag.
 - Edge creation and routing with arrows.
 - Zoom & pan controls.
 - Multiple themes & light mode.